AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/mirte-documentation/doc/duckietown_mirte/duckietown_instalation_guide.rst

-Getting every for Duckietown working on Mirte
+Getting everything for Duckietown working on Mirte
 =============================================